flexa-lang/flexa-lang.github.io/docs/v2/introduction.md

 # Introduction to Flexa

 Welcome to the **Flexa Programming Language**!
-Flexa is a toy scripting language developed for fun.
+Flexa is a toy programming language developed for fun.
+This language is designed with everything I find interesting in other programming languages ​​I know.

 ---